Alzheimer’s Association International Conference | July 12-15, 2026 | London, United Kingdom, and Online

 Target Audience

-This activity is intended for biochemists, geriatric psychiatrists, geriatric specialists, molecular and cell biologists, neurologists, neuroscientists, nurses, pharmacologists, primary care physicians, psychiatrists, psychologists, radiologists and social workers involved in the research and/or care of people with Alzheimer’s and other dementias.
+This activity is intended for biochemists, geriatric psychiatrists, geriatric specialists, molecular and cell biologists, neurologists, neuroscientists, nurses, pharmacologists, primary care physicians, psychiatrists, psychologists, radiologists, social workers and dieticians involved in the research and/or care of people with Alzheimer’s and other dementias.

 Educational Objectives